j-e-yosemite/j-e-yosemite.github.io/details.md

 ## [Travel and transport](#Transport)

 ### Notable details
 * By law, tire chains must be carried in vehicles from October - April.
-The park's great resource on [winter driving](http://www.yosemitepark.com/yosemite-winter-driving.aspx) provides more information.
+The park's resource on [winter driving](http://www.yosemitepark.com/yosemite-winter-driving.aspx) provides more information.
 For the latest updates on park conditions, call 209-372-0209.

 * The National Park Service collects an entrance [fee](http://www.nps.gov/yose/planyourvisit/fees.htm) per vehicle, which is good for seven days.